-David Stepanek has served as our Executive Vice President, Chief Transformation Officer since April 2021.
+David Stepanek has served as our Executive Vice President, Sales and Chief Transformation Officer since April 2021.
 In this role, Mr. Stepanek has responsibility for the transformation of the Company's business mix through strategic diversification into new markets.
 Mr. Stepanek served as our Executive Vice President, Chief Operating Officer from June 2020 until March 2021.
 He previously served as Senior Vice President, Business Development of Era when he joined Era in January 2020.
-From 2010 through 2019, Mr. Stepanek held positions within PHI, Inc., most recently having served as President, PHI Americas.
-Before that, he served as PHI, Inc. Chief Commercial Officer.
-PHI filed for Chapter 11 bankruptcy protection in March 2019 in order to reorganize and emerged from bankruptcy in September 2019.
+From 2010 through 2019, Mr. Stepanek held positions within PHI, Inc., most recently having served as President, PHI Americas, responsible for the overall performance and direction of PHI's U.S. and international operations in the Western Hemisphere.
+Before becoming President PHI Americas, he served as PHI, Inc. Chief Commercial Officer and led the company's growth in the U.S. Gulf of Mexico and international expansion including the acquisition of HNZ Group's offshore helicopter business.
+PHI filed for Chapter 11 bankruptcy protection in March 2019 in order to reorganize.
+PHI successfully emerged from bankruptcy in September 2019.
 Before joining PHI in 2010, Mr. Stepanek held a variety of leadership positions at Era.
-After four years' service in the U.S. Marine Corps as a heavy lift helicopter avionics technician, Mr. Stepanek moved to Sikorsky as an avionics technician and field service representative; he was subsequently promoted and contributed to the sales and product development of the S76 and S92 aircraft, amongst other roles.
+After four years' service in the U.S. Marine Corps as a heavy lift helicopter avionics technician, Mr. Stepanek moved to Sikorsky as an avionics technician and field service representative; he was subsequently promoted and contributed to the sales and product development of the S-76 and S-92 aircraft, amongst many other roles.